tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Out of Stock Badge/README.md

 ## Quick Install

-Add code from file **[store page list out of stock badge.less][2]** to Website > Pages > Website Tools > Custom CSS.
+Add code from file **[store page list out of stock badge.less][2]** to Website > Pages > Custom Code > Custom CSS.
 Read the code for any instructions within.

 ## Badge Options